BenHerbst/idaesbasic/README.md

 </br>
 _To update the file browser, click on "Projects" -> "Project list" -> [Project location]_

+It is recommended to create a idaes-files folder under your project, as it helps keeping focus, after I tested the both methods: At same place as tasks working folder under project or as, recommended, seperate folder for Idaesbasic.

 ## Free and open source 🗽

 Idaesbasic is free and open source software.